orcca-uwo/MultivariatePowerSeries/doc/MultivariatePowerSeries.md

 ##  perform arithmetic operations on multivariate power series and univariate
 ##  polynomials over multivariate power series.
 The functionality of the first seven commands can also be accessed using
 ##  the standard arithmetic operators when the arguments are power series.
-##  The commands "Add", "Multiply", and "Inverse" can also be used to compute with Puisuex series.
+##  The commands "Add", "Multiply", and "Inverse" can also be used to compute with Puiseux series.
 ##- The command "IsUnit" determines if a power series is invertible.
 ##- The commands "ApproximatelyEqual" and "ApproximatelyZero" determine equality and equality with zero up to some precision.
 ##- The command "Substitute" substitutes values into a power series.
 ##- The commands "WeierstrassPreparation" and "HenselFactorize" factorize
 ##  univariate polynomials over multivariate power series.
+##- The command "PuiseuxFactorize" factorizes a univariate polynomial over
+##  power series with Puiseux series coefficients.
+##- The command "TschirnhausenTransformation" applies a Tschirnhausen
+##  transfomration to a univariate polynomial over power series with Puiseux
+##  coefficients.
 ##- The "TaylorShift" command performs a Taylor shift of a univariate polynomial over power series.
 ##- The command "GetAnalyticExpression" returns the analytic expression of a power series, a univariate polynomial over power series, or a Puiseux series, if known.
-##- The commands "ChangeOfVariables", "GetMonomial", "GetPowerSeries", "GetPowerSeriesOrder", "GetPuiseuxSeriesOrder", and "GetRays" retrieve information on a Puiseux series.
+##- The commands "ChangeOfVariables", "GetMonomial", "GetOrder", "GetPowerSeries", "GetPowerSeriesOrder", "GetPuiseuxSeriesOrder", and "GetRays" retrieve information on a Puiseux series.
+##- The command "SetPuiseuxBound" sets a bound that is used in computing the Puiseux factorization.
-##- The commands "SetNonzeroPowerSeriesDegreeBound" and "SetSmallestPowerSeriesDegreeBound" set bounds that are used in computing the inverse of a Puiseux series.
+##- The commands "SetNonzeroPowerSeriesDegreeBound" and "SetSmallestTermDegreeBound" set bounds that are used in computing the inverse of a Puiseux series.
 ##
 ##INCLUDE assignment_warning.mi
 ##